Feestig/ONORobot/src/opsoro/apps/sociono/Auguste.md

 # Graph API Explorer

 The Graph API Explorer is a tool commonly used for testing and playing with Facebook data.
+We'll use it for creating a live video.

 # 1. Creating